 His message:“Repent, for the kingdom of God is at hand!”

 (Yeah, I know.
 You’ve heard that a zillion times before by street corner prophets.)

 He preached with exuberance and passion and sometimes with fury.
 He raged at many of the Pharisees and Sadducees: “You brood of vipers!
 Who warned you to flee from the wrath to come?”
-(And I’m sure they seethed and you can be sure they were out to get him.
+(And I’m sure they seethed and were out to get him.

 He spoke fearlessly, unafraid of what the hypocritical religious leaders might do to him.
 Eventually Herod had him imprisoned and Herodias, his wife, demanded his head on a platter.

 A voice crying out in the wilderness